-Language?
+Language

-When in this display you may select one of three languages for all display nomenclature, including the trip computer functions.
-Press the STEP button while in this display selects English, Espanol, or Francais.
-As you continue the displayed information will be shown in the selected language.
+When in this display you may select one of three languages for all display nomenclature, including the trip functions and the navigation system (if equipped).
+Press the FUNCTION SELECT button while in this display to select English, Espanol, or Français.
+Then, as you continue, the information will display in the selected language.